Message from the Chair of Governors

 I have lived in Sandiacre over last 7 years and I am father for 3 children where my eldest boy has entered his last GCSE year at Friesland , my daughter has just started her GCSEs where my youngest boy attends Cloudside currently before joining Friesland in a few years time.

-The governors can be contacted via Sarah Hand, Clerk to the Governors – phone 01623 259639 or email sarah.hand@ttct.co.uk
+The governors can be contacted via Sarah Hand, Clerk to the Governors – email sarah.hand@ttct.co.uk